Featuring: Jane SassamanPosts On: July 7, 2008

 Featuring: Paula NadelsternPosts On: September 29, 2008

 New York native, Paula Nadelstern, shows you how to "puzzle" your friends by using one block and complex fabric to create a quilt that is dramatic yet easily accomplished.
-Using a few tools and some careful observation you too can achieve stunning results.
-Gregory Case (TQS Photo Man) joins Ricky and shows the importance of photo sizing.
+Using a few tools and some careful observation, you too can achieve stunning results.
+Gregory Case, our TQS Photo Man, joins Ricky and shows the importance of photo sizing.
 You will also enjoy a special visit to the studio of Maggie Weiss.